Updated May 2026

 Disclosure: Holton/Jackson County Chamber of Commerce sponsored this post.
 However, all opinions and photographs are my own.

-Just when I think I’ve experienced the Sunflower State’s top towns, I discover Holton, Kansas.
-Located 30 minutes north of Topeka, Holton provides road trippers with a host of activities to enjoy from outdoor recreation and downtown shopping to casual dining and beer tasting.
+When I think I’ve experienced the Sunflower State’s top towns, I discover Holton, Kansas.
+Located 30 minutes north of Topeka, Holton offers road trippers a variety of activities, from outdoor recreation and downtown shopping to casual dining and beer tasting.

 FALL FEST